cs-ed/impacts-afrewin/README.md

 ### Outcomes

-*Describe how your plan will facilitate diversity/equity/inclusion and help broaden participation in computing.
-Also describe how the course plan will help long-term goals in addressing computing impacts on society.*

 AP Computer Science Principles focuses on "creative problem solving and real-world applications to better prepare [students] for college and career" (CollegeBoard, 2022).
 With a continual focus on computer science in the real world and the impact of computing innovations, students should be well able to articulate computing's impact on society, the economy, and culture.
 In turn, students can begin to view the world around them critically, brainstorming and planning solutions to the problems they see in their own lives and community, ever mindful of the need to be inclusive and unbiased.